Swift in Depth Book Details

 |to why a certain solution works well or not.
 Whether you’re stuck in a rut or open to many new programming insights, this book challenges you to solve problems in different ways.|

-IS THIS BOOK FOR YOU?
+IS THIS Swift in Depth FOR YOU?

 |This book does assume that you have made one or more applications in Swift.
 Do you work in a team?
 Even better—this book shows you how to write good, clear code that gets appreciated in teams, and helps you improve pull requests of others.
 Your code will be more robust and cause less maintenance for you and your team.|